Albert Road Cemetery & War Memorial Garden Green Flag Award 2018/19

-Hedge End Town Council is extremely proud to announce that Albert Road Cemetery and the War Memorial Garden have achieved The Green Flag Award for the eighth year running.
+Hedge End Town Council is extremely proud to announce that Albert Road Cemetery and the War Memorial Garden have achieved The Green Flag Award for the ninth year running.

 Albert Road Cemetery and War Memorial Garden are flying the flag as one of the UK’s very best green spaces!

 On the 16th July, a record number of parks and green spaces collected a Green Flag Award.
 Albert Road Cemetery and the War Memorial Garden in Albert Road and St Johns Road respectively, have been recognised by the Green Flag Award Scheme as one of the very best in the world.

 This international award, now into its third decade, is a sign to the public that the space boasts the highest possible environmental standards, is beautifully maintained and has excellent visitor facilities.

 Brett Atthow, Operations Manager said: "I’m very proud of the team for their dedication and commitment.
 Hedge End Town Council has once again demonstrated a high standard of horticulture at Albert Road Cemetery and War Memorial Gardens.
 Achieving Green Flag Status each year is testimony to the hard work of our skilled ground staff."

 International Green Flag Award scheme manager Paul Todd said: “We are delighted to be celebrating another record-breaking year for the Green Flag Award scheme.
 Each flag is a celebration of the thousands of staff and volunteers who work tirelessly to maintain the high standards demanded by the Green Flag Award.
 The success of the scheme, especially in these challenging times, demonstrates just how much parks matter to people.”

 To read the Hedge End Town Council Green Flag Management Plan: Click Here